How to move the viewpoint freely?

 Navigation Mode

-The Navigation mode in the upper right corner is divided into three types: Orbit, Fly and Walk.
+Now, the Navigation mode in the upper right corner is divided into two types: Free and Walk.

 Orbit